Bealby/grandpas-pocket-watch-shop/TESTING.md

   Although a benefit to the UI/UX it does not affect the functionality of the form itself so it was decided to leave for now and work on at a future date.

+- Products that are available on the Website are one of a kind so when purchased by a user they still remain in stock on the Website.
+Of course the owner can remove the product from the Website once an order has been made but there will always be a window of risk until this issue is carried out.

+  It would therefore be important to set up a function to remove products from stock once they are purchased.
+Another alternative would be to display the product but deactive `ADD TO BASKET` and display text 'Out of stock'.

 ---